DavidAce/h5pp/readme.md

     - `std::string`
     - `Eigen` types such as `Matrix`, `Array` and `Tensor` (from the unsupported module), with automatic conversion to/from row major storage layout.
     - Other containers with a contiguous buffer (without conversion to/from row major).
     - POD structs with x,y or x,y,z data members of any type above.
-In `h5pp` go by the name `Scalar2` and `Scalar3`.
+In `h5pp` these go by the name `Scalar2` and `Scalar3`.
       These work well together with `double2` or `float3` types found in CUDA.
     - Containers like `std::vector` or `Eigen::Matrix` of Scalar2 and Scalar3.